Who is most at risk for domestic violence?

 When is a situation high risk?

-Just as some victims are at higher risk, some circumstances can lead to particularly dangerous domestic violence.
+Just as some people experiencing abuse are at higher risk, some circumstances can lead to particularly dangerous domestic violence.

 High-risk factors include when the abuser: